devprj22/DesignPatternExamples/README.md

 # DesignPatternExamples

-This repo contains snippets from Examples provided in Head First Desin Patterns
+This repo contains snippets from Examples provided in Head First Desing Patterns book.